As wearable fitness trackers become increasingly popular, more people are taking a closer look at their daily steps. And it seems to be paying off.

-A 2011 review concluded that adults over the age of 18 take anywhere from 4,000 to 18,000 steps per day.
+A concluded that adults over the age of 18 take anywhere from 4,000 to 18,000 steps per day.
 Another 2011 review looked at children and adolescents.
 It found that those under 18 take anywhere from 10,000 to 16,000 steps per day.
 The authors noted that the number of daily steps drops significantly as teenagers approach age 18.

 Age definitely seems to play a role in how much walking people are doing.
-Younger adults are also more likely to meet the Centers for Disease Control and Prevention (CDC) guidelines for aerobic activity than older adults.
+Younger adults are also to meet the Centers for Disease Control and Prevention (CDC) guidelines for aerobic activity than older adults.

 There appears to be a significant difference in the average number of steps taken by females and males.
 From childhood through adulthood, males tend to walk more.
 As children and teens, they walk an average of 12,000 to 16,000 steps per day.
 Young females, on the other hand, get 10,000 to 12,000.

 This trend continues into adulthood, at least in the United States.
-A 2010 study looked at pedometer data for just over 1,000 adults.
+A looked at pedometer data for just over 1,000 adults.
 Overall, males took an average of 5,340 steps per day, compared to 4,912 for females.